edchuchuchu/CarND-Vehicle-Detection/report.md

 At the beginning, I search the entire window.
 But it takes too much times and have lots of false positive.
 I took a look the training dataset and found out there isn't too much sky images on non-vehicle dataset.
 That's the reason why SVC classifier can't identify the sky or cloud as non-vehicle well.
-In order to solve this issue, I narrow the search the window to lower region only.
+In order to solve this issue, I narrow the search window to the half lower region only.
 It can save lots of search time and identify well.
 For the overlap, we define 2 cells/step and 8 pix/cell to overlap the search the search and also set scale factor to 1.5.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Since the classifier works well on test dataset and test image.
-I kept the setting and use it.
+I kept the classifier setting and use it.

 Here is the search and draw box result for test image and heat map.
 ![alt text][image3]